 The thing about E-A-T for Google is that some industries matter more than others.
-If you sell apparel, you’ll only need “everyday-expertise” as against if you’re selling a beauty or medical product.
+If you sell apparel, you’ll only need “everyday-expertise” as against if you’re selling beauty or medical products.
 That doesn’t mean fashion sites are left out in improving their ranking.

 If you use a reputable manufacturer, like Rolex, for example, you can place their badge with a link to their site.
 If your supplier is not so trustworthy, linking to them will hurt you.